ucb-substrate/substrate2/docs/docusaurus/src/pages/docs/getting-started/inverter/index.md

 of the two drains, then the two gates, and draw the resulting rectangles on li1:
 <CodeSnippet language="rust" title="src/layout.rs" snippet="inverter-conns">{inverterLayout}</CodeSnippet>

 To get our layout LVS clean, we will need to add taps.
-We can add our n-well tap above the PMOS and our substrate tap below the NMOS.
+We can add an n-well tap above the PMOS and a substrate tap below the NMOS.
 We can then use li1 rectangles to connect the taps to the sources of the NMOS and PMOS.

 <CodeSnippet language="rust" title="src/layout.rs" snippet="taps">{inverterLayout}</CodeSnippet>